nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/preview.md

 For all document previews, make sure you installed the [related software]({{page page='installing-and-setting-up-related-software'}}) corresponding to your document types.

-If you are running the Nuxeo Platform on MacOS, you will fall into the bug [NXP-18883](https://jira.nuxeo.com/browse/NXP-18883).
+If you are running the Nuxeo Platform on macOS, you will fall into the bug [NXP-18883](https://jira.nuxeo.com/browse/NXP-18883).
 Until it is fixed, you will need to use the following contribution as a workaround:
 ```
 <require>org.nuxeo.ecm.platform.commandline.executor.service.testContrib.magic2</require>